Skip to content

 By taking on all the responsibility of hiring and managing workers, a company reduces the risk of misclassifying them.
 Workers will be classified as employees rather than independent contractors.

-The EOR maintains compliance when they oversee employment terms, which minimises the risk of misclassification as independent contractors.
+The EOR keeps employment terms in order, which cuts the risk of workers being misclassified as independent contractors.

 How does an EOR help with global mobility?